Ontario- Agawa Fall Colours

 Day 3

-You will have another leisurely morning to explore Old Quebec at your own pace.
+You will have another leisurely day to explore Old Quebec at your own pace.
 Whether you choose to visit historic landmarks such as the iconic Château Frontenac or simply enjoy a quiet stroll along the cobbled streets, there is no shortage of attractions.
 Your Tour Director will be available to offer suggestions for those looking to make the most of their time in this UNESCO World Heritage site.

 Day 4

 You will have the morning to again amble through the streets of Old Quebec.
-Your tour director will advise of the departure time for Ottawa.
+Your Tour Director will advise of the departure time for Ottawa.

-Ontario- Shaw Festival September 16-18
+Ontario- Stratford Festival

 Tour Itinerary